sunyk740/MMG/README.md

 ### Key capabilities

 - **Cross-modal/species label transfer**: From scRNA-seq to scATAC-seq, spatial transcriptomics, and more
-- **Cross-modal/species data integration**: Mouse, human, macaque, marmoset, turtle, lizard, chimpanzee
+- **Cross-modal/species data integration**: Mouse, human, macaque, marmoset, turtle, lizard, chimpanzee, and more

 ## 📦 Installation